Soft tissue injury reform returns in Queen's speech

 However, the Queen's Speech did not address the issue of fixed costs in clinical negligence claims.

-The anticipated benefits of the new legislation will be the modernisation of the courts system and a reduction in motor insurance premiums of £35 per year.
-The £35 figure has dropped from the original proposed saving of £40 per premium, but many lawyers and legal services commentators have expressed skepticism that any such saving would be passed on to the consumer if the reforms go ahead.
+The anticipated benefits of the new legislation will be the modernisation of the court's system and a reduction in motor insurance premiums of £35 per year.
+The £35 figure has dropped from the original proposed saving of £40 per premium, but many lawyers and legal services commentators have expressed scepticism that any such saving would be passed on to the consumer if the reforms go ahead.

-The insurance ratings company Fitch has argued insurance premiums will continue to increase despite any benefit to insurers created by the reforms.
-A recent report by Fitch Ratings argues tthat the profitability of insurance companies in recent years is ‘unsustainable’ and that drivers will find themselves paying more in the long term irrespective of the proposed changes.
+The insurance rating company Fitch has argued insurance premiums will continue to increase despite any benefit to insurers created by the reforms.
+A recent report by Fitch Ratings argues that the profitability of insurance companies in recent years is 'unsustainable' and that drivers will find themselves paying more in the long term irrespective of the proposed changes.